timmshinbone/TS_SampleLesson/README.md

 	- __This is always written in camelCase__
 	- try to use a verb, or describe what your function does.
 - _(arg1, arg2, ...)_ arguments are the parameters for the function
-- _block of code_ statements where you set the actions of the function
+- _block of code_ These are the statements where you set the actions of the function
+- _return_ -Functions always automatically result as _undefined_, this is where you tell the function what information you're looking to get out of it.
+Every function, no matter the complexity, should only return one result.

+Let's take a look at a basic addition function:

 ```
 function addNumsFunc(num1, num2){
+	let sum = num1 + num2
-	return (num1 + num2)
+	return sum
 }
 ```
+Pretty straightforward, right?

 #### Arrow Functions